PranavGrandhi/Heuristic-Problem-Solving/Optimal-Touring/OptimalTouring-architecture/README.txt

 The file of sites' data should be named as “sites.txt”.
 Do not change OptimalTouring.py or helper.py.
-If you find any bugs, you could contact me with zy2262@nyu.edu.
+If you find any bugs, you could contact me with pvg2018@nyu.edu or vb1467@nyu.edu

 If you want to play it by hand, just run OptimalTouring.py and follow the instructions